fleetdm/fleet/docs/REST API/rest-api.md

 }
 ```

-### Modify label
+### Update label

-Modifies the specified label.
+Updates the specified label.
 Note: Label queries and platforms are immutable.
 To change these, you must delete the label and create a new label.

 `PATCH /api/v1/fleet/labels/:id`